-1.1.8-C – Poll closing integrity check
+1.1.7-C – Voting stop integrity check

-The voting system must provide an internal test that verifies that the prescribed closing procedure has been followed and that the device status is normal.
+The voting system must provide an internal test that verifies that the prescribed closing or suspension procedures have been followed.

-1.1.8-D – Report on poll closing process
+1.1.7-D – Report on voting stop process

-The voting system must provide a means to produce a diagnostic test record that verifies the sequence of events and indicates that the poll closing process has been activated.
+The voting system must provide a means to produce a diagnostic test record that verifies the sequence of events, which indicate that the voting mode has been deactivated or suspended.

-1.1.8-E – Prevent reopening polls
+1.1.7-E – Prevent re-entering election mode

-The voting system must prevent reopening of the polls once the poll closing has been completed for an election.
+The voting system must not be capable of re-entering an election mode, in which voting is permitted, once the closing procedures have been completed for an election without an explicit override authorized by an administrator.

 Discussion

+When early voting is conducted across multiple days, this requirement does not prevent reopening of the polls on the following day.